dfinity/bitcoin-canister/bootstrap/README.md

-# Uploading the Bitcoin State
+# Bootstrapping the Bitcoin State

 Rather than syncing the Bitcoin canister from genesis, which can take several weeks, the state of the canister can be computed offline much more quickly with the help of `bitcoind`.